-We generate revenue primarily through (i) advertising, (ii) paid membership, (iii) content-commerce solutions, (iv) vocational training, and (v) other services.
+We generate revenue primarily through (i) marketing services, (ii) paid membership, (iii) vocational training, and (iv) other services.
 The following table sets forth a breakdown of revenue by type both in absolute amount and as a percentage of our revenue for the periods indicated.